Skull31/FolderSync/README.md

     </ul>
     <li>-l - Log file path - Not requied, but output won't be logged if not provided.</li>
   </ul>

+Script was tested with Python version 3.9 and 3.10.

 <h4>Example of usage</h4>